earthstar-project/replica-server/README.md

 ## Developing extensions

-Extensions can be very simple or complex. `ExtensionShareAllowListJson` is less than 50 lines of code.
+Extensions can be very simple or complex. `ExtensionKnownShares` is less than 50 lines of code.

 Your extension needs to implement the interface IReplicaServerExtension, which has two methods: